AdaptiveQT/AQTJournal/USER_GUIDE.md

 ### Step 1: Access the App
 - Open your browser and go to http://localhost:3000
-- You'll see the landing page with "AQT Pro"
+- You'll see the landing page with "RetailBeastFX Pro"

 ### Step 2: Sign In (Optional but Recommended)
 You have 3 options: